geomatics-io/ObjectListView/docs/index.rst

 * Supports :ref:`Excel-like column filtering <column-filtering-label>`.
 * Supports :ref:`native background images <recipe-native-backgrounds>` with all their inherent limitations.
 * Supports :ref:`disabled rows<recipe-disabled-rows>`
-* The `FastObjectListView` version can build a list of 10,000 objects in less than 0.1 seconds.
+* Supports :ref:`automatic updates <recipe-auto-updates>` via standard `INotifyPropertyChanged`.

-* The `TreeListView` version combines :ref:`an expandable tree structure with the columns of a ListView <recipe-treelistview>`.
+There are several flavours of `ObjectListView`:

-* The `VirtualObjectListView` class allow you to create your own million row `ListView` through ListView's virtual mode.
+* `FastObjectListView` can build a list of 10,000 objects in less than 0.1 seconds.
-* Has :ref:`data binding versions of each control <recipe-databinding>`.
+* `TreeListView` control combines :ref:`an expandable tree structure with the columns of a ListView <recipe-treelistview>`.
-* `TreeListView` supports :ref:`hierarchical checkboxes <recipe-hierarchical-checkboxes>`.
+* There are :ref:`data binding versions of each flavour <recipe-databinding>`.

 Seriously, after using an `ObjectListView`, you will never go back to using a plain `ListView`.